 English Literature – A Level

-In addition to the A Level entry requirements you need a minimum of grade 5 in GCSE English.
-A GCSE in English Literature is not a requirement.
+In addition to the A Level entry requirements, you will need a minimum of grade 5 in GCSE English.

 If you love reading and analysing texts then this is the course for you.
 It consists of the study of prose, poetry and drama and develops analytical skills, oral communication skills and above all, discursive writing skills.
 Taking English Literature will give you a love of reading that you can carry with you through life.